What is a Codependent?

 - Losing one’s own interests and identity in close relationships.
 Believing that the people in one’s life are a direct reflection of self.
 Fear of being alone or isolating out of fear of close relationships

-The Christian Codependence Recovery Workbook starts you on a journey toward awareness, understanding, application and genuine recovery from the destructive emotions and behaviors of codependence.
+The Christian Codependence Recovery Workbook is an excellent read, from a Christian worldview, to help codependents break free from bondage.
+It starts you on a journey toward awareness, understanding, application and genuine recovery from the destructive emotions and behaviors of codependence.
 It also challenges you to engage in new relationship and love styles based on God’s truth and guiding principles.
 You will:

 - Understand codependence from a biblical perspective